cusisom/cusimano-rclass-project/README.md

 # Overview

 The information found in this repository relates to a two-part assignment issued in Zoology 710, Spring 2023, at UH Manoa.
-The files used here originate from the Palmer Penguins dataset (see `Acknowledgement` below.
+The files used here originate from the Palmer Penguins dataset (see `Acknowledgement` below).

 # History